0xae/asyncps/README.md

 I didnt write a client yet, so you should use telnet to publish and subscribe.

-Start the server in a terminal
+Start the server in a terminal:

     $ bin/asynpc 127.0.0.1 8080

-Start a telnet session in another terminal
+Start a telnet session in another terminal:

     $ telnet 127.0.0.1 8080
     Trying 127.0.0.1...
     Connected to 127.0.0.1.